collindching/multilevel-modeling/notes/data-analysis-using-regression-and-multilevel-hierarchical-models/ch12-multilevel-linear-model-basics.md

 When this value is 0, $\sigma^2_\alpha = 0$ and the grouping conveys no information.
 When the value is 1, $\sigma^2_y = 0$ and all members of a group are identical.

-A way to understand ICC is that it represents the proportion of model variance that is explained by group  intercepts.
+A way to understand ICC is that is the proportion of model variance that is explained by group differences.

 ### Partial pooling (shrinkage) of group coefficients $\alpha_j$